-- Are your emotions accompanied by physical sensations that you experience in places like your stomach or chest?
+Are your emotions accompanied by physical sensations that you experience in places like your stomach, throat, or chest?

-- Do you experience discrete feelings and emotions, such as anger, sadness, fear, joy, each of which is evident in subtle facial expressions?
+Do you experience individual feelings and emotions, such as anger, sadness, fear, joy, each of which is evident in subtle facial expressions?